kaanfsd/Stellar-Fullstack-Bootcamp/README.md

 1. To use an existing wallet, enter the **Public Key** and **Secret Key** in the provided input fields.
 2. Click **Use Wallet** to load the wallet and view account details and transactions.
 3. Alternatively, click on **Connect Freighter Wallet** to securely connect using the Freighter browser extension.
+(IN PROGRESS)

 ### Send Payments